utdata/csvkit-nicar/README.md

 - Inspect one of our files to learn about it
 - Merge multiple files into one
 - Join the merged file with the counties lookup file
-- Pare down the file so we have just the columns we need
+- Pare down the resulting file so we have just the columns we need
 - Get some summary stats
 - Order rows to see top sellers
 - Filter rows to get top sellers for specific locations